ni-lab/guanine/README.md

 ### %% Under Development %%

+Our temporary submission method is via uploading test-set predictions to a Google form: [https://forms.gle/NhYSwH3Rjn3ShRzQ7](https://forms.gle/NhYSwH3Rjn3ShRzQ7)

+We will be launching an automatic evaluation server at a later date

 ## Intro
 The GUANinE benchmark for genomic AI uses the [Hugging Face](https://huggingface.co/) API for dataset loading. **We are in the process of creating dataloading scripts for each dataset, so at the moment you'll need to clone the task repository and manually load the data.** GUANinE uses predetermined splits for each task, with private test set labels for our leaderboard (Coming soon!).